keboola/connection-docs/components/extractors/marketing-sales/google-analytics/index.md

  5. See the query results by hitting the `Test query` button.

- 6. Now you see sessions, users and pageviews of the last five days sliced by date.
+ 6. Now you see sessions, users, and pageviews of the last five days sliced by date.

  7. When you are happy with the results, save your query.